h2hamadeh/h2hamadeh/README.md

 <!--
-Hey there, I'm Hachem!
-Happy to see you exploring my profile's README code :)
+Hey there, happy to see you exploring my profile's README code :)
 -->

 ![terminal](https://github.com/user-attachments/assets/4552d5f3-e9f9-4851-bf15-6c88fdf3a758)